mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

    - Only 5% of healthcare spending goes to preventive care despite 3x return on investment (meaning every $1 spent saves $3 in future costs).
    - Less than 10% of approved drugs have comprehensive real-world outcome data.
 2. **Solution Framework**
-   - Enable all patients to participate in decentralized trials from home, hospitals, or any care setting.
+   - Enable all patients to participate in decentralized trials (studies conducted remotely from patients' locations) from home, hospitals, or any care setting.
    - Transform clinical trials into transparent, real-world data collection that includes all willing patients.
    - Guarantee treatment access across geographic locations through telemedicine and home delivery.
    - Create financial incentives for treatments that improve outcomes and reduce healthcare costs.